-You can simply base your length of treatment off of these values until you get to the optimal range if you'd like.
+You can simply base your length of treatment on these values until you get to the optimal range if you’d like.

 Alternatively (and this is the approach I take for many patients), if you are experiencing significant symptomatic improvement then you can just continue to take the B12 shots indefinitely.

-I have many patients who feel so break with B12 shots they simply continue taking them each week regardless of what their labs show.
+I have many patients who feel so great with B12 shots they simply continue taking them each week regardless of what their labs show.

 Take whatever approach works best for your situation.